gkroesc/Shroff_lab/Image_Processing_Analysis/Registration/instructions.md

 ## Bypass Registration

 ### How to open the program:
-  1. Download the BypassReg.ijm file and directly open it within Fiji
+  1. Download the BypassReg.ijm file and directly open it within Fiji or drag and drop the file directly into Fiji

 ### Setup:
   1. Adjust the Path in line 5 of the file, stop after SPIMB or SPIMA.
 Be sure to use double backslashes (\\) in between directories